secretstartups/handbook/business-technology/enterprise-applications/integrations/wiki/integrations-list/zuora-billing-netsuite/index.html.md

 # Notes
 - All GCP components are in the `entapps-integrations` GCP [project](https://console.cloud.google.com/welcome?project=entapps-integrations).
-- In the future this integration should be moved into Nestjs to greatly simplify it.
+- In the future this integration should be moved into Nest.js to greatly simplify it.